-Over 60% of pregnancies result in an abdominal separation that is wider than 2 – 2.5 finger-widths apart.
+Over 60% of pregnancies result in an abdominal separation wider than 2 – 2.5 finger-widths apart.
 Pregnant moms who experience this abdominal separation are considered to have the condition of “Diastasis Recti.”
 This condition typically develops in the latter part of the second or third trimester as the abdominal wall has begun to stretch to accommodate your growing baby.

 Factors that lead to Diastasis Recti developing in pregnancy include:

 - gaining a lot of weight quickly upon becoming pregnant

 - gaining too much weight throughout your pregnancy

 - carrying more than one baby